Nervous Shock Compensation Claim Lawyers

 The person telling you about the accident is usually not legally liable unless they intend to cause you harm.
 The incident needs to be of a severity that seeing or hearing about it would cause a “normal” person to acquire a recognised psychiatric condition.

-A duty of care must be owed to the harmed person.
+A duty of care must be owed to the person who has been harmed.
 This would extend to family members, close friends, step-parents, and legal guardians.

 Incidents that trigger mental illness can be a single event or a series of recurring events.
 Psychologically traumatic incidents are defined as events that have the power to encroach on your everyday life and threaten your mental well-being.
 Mental health conditions are not always instant.
 Sometimes they take time to develop, and their impacts can escalate, especially when left untreated.
 Some common symptoms include: